Be the change you want to see and build powerful relationships

 The skill that really stuck out through this experience for me is being able to redefine failure and success and how much I can learn and grow from my mistakes.
 From the early mornings to the late nights, City Year provided the support I needed to continue the privilege that is service.
 I served not for myself, but for the students and families like mine: dysfunctional, and different.

-Working with 5th graders gave me the opportunity to reconnect with my younger self and to remember what it was like to be a 10 and 11 year old sitting in those desks watching the clock and wanting things to be different.
+Working with fifth graders gave me the opportunity to reconnect with my younger self and to remember what it was like to be a 10- and 11-year-old sitting in those desks watching the clock and wanting things to be different.
 This time I was under the florescent lights and behind brick walls to make it a better place for the students, to make them feel they are valued and heard.
 I know I’m blessed to say that I are part of the solution.

 Realizing I am an adult now and not that kid who feels helpless and realizing that I have the power to make a difference in the lives of others has given me a purpose.